 My teaching and fitness mission: To share my love and knowledge for healthy living with students, to inspire them to be advocates in the health and wellness field, to impact positive change on others around them.

 Mike Guthrie, MST, EP-C

-I teach or have taught the following courses in the Exercise Science program: FT 101 Seminar, FT 180/280 Internship Prep/Internship, Exercise Science, Professional Activities: Weight Training, Professional Activities: Aquatics, and Fitness Promotion.
+I teach or have taught the following courses in the Exercise Science program: FT 100 Emergency Response for Fitness Professionals, FT 101 Exploring Exercise Science Careers, FT 110 Injury Prevention, FT 180/280 Internship Prep/Internship, Professional Activities Weight Training, Professional Activities Aquatics, and FT 203 Fitness Promotion.

 Yes, I have a life outside of PCC!
-I have been married to a wonderful wife for over 30 years.
+I have been married to my wonderful wife, Dawn, for over 30 years.
 I have two awesome sons, who are both in college.
 I am very involved in activities at my local church.
-I still have a love for sports (playing and watching – love my Ducks and Blazers!), fishing, and backpacking.
-My primary fitness activities revolve around swimming.
-I train during the school year at the PCC Sylvania pool, and then compete in open water swimming events in the summer months.
+I still have a love for sports (playing and watching – love my Ducks, Rams and Blazers!), fishing, and backpacking.
+My primary fitness activities revolve around road cycling and swimming.
+I train during the school year at the PCC Sylvania pool and the indoor cycling studio, and then compete in open water swimming and/or road cycling events in the summer months.